Ardit-Islami/ardit-islami.github.io/_projects/lineball-dashboard.md

 ### Key Features

-- **Player Performance Tracking:** View individual scores, win rates, and trends.
+- **Player-Level Tracking**: View individual stats, win ratios, and trends
-- **Game Outcome Analysis:** Explore relationships between player metrics and match results.
+- **Match Insights**: Breakdowns by round, shot type, and opponent
-- **Interactive Exploration:** Filter by player, round, and other variables.
+- **Fully Interactive**: Filter by player, game phase, and more

 ### Reflection

-This project was a valuable introduction to the challenges and craft of building dashboards.
-It deepened my appreciation for:
-- The importance of *storytelling* with data.
-- The design decisions that make dashboards effective and accessible.
-- The value of upfront planning in both data collection and visualization design.

-It remains an important step in my broader journey of working with data and tools like Tableau.
+This was the project that made dashboards *click* for me, especially that it goes beyond just learning the mechanics of this tool, but importance of intent behind every design choice.
+A good dashboard is one that has clarity, narrative, and making data worth exploring.